HPCguy/Squint/README.md

 used as a starting point for this work.

 ## Example
-The following command uses the mc compiler to JIT compile an optimized verison of the mc compiler, using an external optimizer linked as a shared object library, and then that optimized JIT complier is used to JIT compile an optimized version of Sieve of Eratosthenes (again using a shared object optimizer), and then the
+The following time command uses the mc compiler to JIT compile an optimized verison of the mc compiler, using an external optimizer linked as a shared object library, and then that optimized JIT complier is used to JIT compile an optimized version of Sieve of Eratosthenes (again using a shared object optimizer), and then the